webspecs/example-spec/README.md

 overwritten.
 * `run.sh`: A small script that runs the generator, **assuming** you've checked out [our own fork of Bikeshed](/webspecs/bikeshed) into a directory parallel to this one.
+* `nodemon.sh`: Let's face it, re-running a CLI tool every time you make an edit is tedious.
+This script launches the [nodemon tool](http://nodemon.io/) in such a way that the specification is regenerated automatically any time you touch the source.
+You'll need to install `nodemon` first, but frankly, if you haven't already, you're going to like it for much more than just editing specs.
 * `LICENSE`: This is an example LICENSE for a specification (yes, that too is important).